 Last few days to enrol!

-- To provide students with the tools and knowledge to analyse and understand:
+The overall objective of the Postgraduate Diploma in Food Systems and Governance is to provide students with the tools and knowledge to analyse and understand:

 - Food systems and their role in society.